How to Feel At Home in Vienna, While Attending German Classes (Part 3)

 You will most likely realize that Vienna feels like home in instances when you are very comfortable in everyday situations when you cannot wait for good weather to soak up the sun in a rooftop bar in the afternoon the same way the locals do when on Sunday the city continues to empty out yet you know exactly how to handle it when you have Besuch from back home and you show them around Vienna like a pro – communicating in German as the group’s official interpreter and showing off your skills!

-Our last suggestions for making yourself feel at home in Vienna while learning German include the use of a diary/calendar/organizer for organization purposes and getting the satisfaction of ending each day with an Erledigt, indulging in some thrift shopping like the Viennese and turning quiet Sundays into You-days.
+As we discussed in this article, our last suggestions for making yourself feel at home in Vienna while learning German include the use of a diary/calendar/organizer for organization purposes and getting the satisfaction of ending each day with an Erledigt, indulging in some thrift shopping like the Viennese and turning quiet Sundays into You-days.